Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

 **I am on the job market for Assistant Professor and postdoctoral positions starting in 2026.**

-**Substantively**, my research examines how algorithmic systems and digital governance shape public reasoning, trust, and political legitimacy.
-I investigate phenomena such as AI labeling, large language model (LLM) sycophancy, content moderation, and expert–bureaucrat collaboration in AI deployment.
+**Substantively**, I explore how political institutions and algorithmic technologies jointly shape public reasoning, trust, and policy legitimacy.
+I focus on phenomena such as AI labeling, LLM sycophancy, and human–AI interaction in policy and communication settings.
-**Methodologically**, I combine survey and field experiments, LLM-based simulations, computational text and image analysis, and causal inference methods, with particular attention to heterogeneous treatment effects and human–AI co-production.
+**Methodologically**, I integrate survey and field experiments with computational approaches—particularly language model–driven simulations and text/image analysis—to examine causal mechanisms and heterogeneous treatment effects in public opinion and digital governance.

 I have authored eight research papers, including a publication in *Humanities and Social Sciences Communications* (Nature Portfolio).
 My manuscripts are currently under review at *Nature Communications*, *Technology in Society*, and *International Journal of Press/Politics*, with additional work in progress for *Nature Human Behaviour*.
 My current project investigates how human–AI feedback loops influence public opinion formation and policy support.